Okay, Simone de Beauvoir remains prominent in feminist thought thanks to The Second Sex (1949) and other distinctive

 Societal progress is inevitable and, usually, a very good thing, otherwise we’d still be burning witches at the stake.

-Writers such as Simone de Beauvoir, with her intelligence, insights, and overall command of psychology, make the importance of liberalism abundantly clear at a time when often crushingly obnoxious right-wing belligerence is forcing itself back upon the world.
+Writers such as Simone de Beauvoir, with her high intelligence, insights, and overall command of psychology, make the importance of liberalism abundantly clear.

 Highly intelligent, forthright, and groovy, de Beauvoir is also famous for her lifelong partnership with another genius French writer: Jean-Paul Sartre (check out the Roads to Freedom trilogy).

 For her part, The Second Sex made a bold statement for feminism and pushed the movement forward enormously after WWII.

 For those of you out there looking for a sharp mind who’ll teach you a thing or two, a wonderful place to start is with The Woman Destroyed.

-It’s something of an ironic title as the stories move beyond that, illuminating a path towards where we are now, here in 2017, when women aren’t expected to be in the kitchen baking Yorkshire puddings.
+It’s something of an ironic title as the stories move beyond that, illuminating a path towards where we are now, when women aren’t expected to be in the kitchen baking Yorkshire puddings.